 FINRA arbitration is a potentially faster way for those that have suffered losses in the markets as a result of negligence, securities fraud, or other external factors to make a claim for damages.
 The organization oversees brokerage firms and other market participants and works to ensure that they meet a published code of conduct when dispensing services to individuals and organizations across the US.

-While arbitration can be less complex than litigation, it is vital to enlist the assistance of a skilled attorney to ensure that your rights are respected throughout the process and that you are clear on what you want to achieve and how you will go about doing so.
+While arbitration can be less complex than litigation, it is vital to enlist the assistance of a skilled FINRA lawyer to ensure that your rights are respected throughout the process and that you are clear on what you want to achieve and how you will go about doing so.

-Speak To An Experienced FINRA Arbitration Lawyer from Zamansky Today
+Speak To An Experienced FINRA Lawyer from Zamansky Today

 The attorney-client relationship between you and Zamansky LLC begins with a free, confidential consultation.
-Many FINRA arbitration attorneys look to repeat the same processes that they have used in the past, but our team takes the time to understand your unique circumstances and the finer details of your case.
+Many FINRA lawyers look to repeat the same processes that they have used in the past, but our team takes the time to understand your unique circumstances and the finer details of your case.

 We will help you understand whether you have a viable claim long before the arbitration process begins, and the nature of the way we work means you can expect an honest assessment of all manner of securities matters shortly after contacting us for the first time.